-Currently, there are approximately 36 states and the District of Columbia, Guam, Puerto Rico, and U.S. Virgin Islands that have laws and/or regulation that recognize, in one form or another, legitimate medical uses for cannabis and consumer use of cannabis in connection with medical treatment.
+Currently, there are approximately 36 states, the District of Columbia, Guam, Puerto Rico, the Northern Mariana Islands, and the U.S. Virgin Islands that have laws and/or regulations that recognize, in one form or another, legitimate medical uses for cannabis and consumer use of cannabis in connection with medical treatment.
 The state laws are in conflict with the federal Controlled Substances Act, which classifies cannabis as a schedule I controlled substance and makes marijuana use and possession illegal at the national level.
 In Gonzales v.
 Raich, 545 U.S. 1, 125 S. Ct.
 2195 (2005), the United States Supreme Court ruled that under the authority of the Commerce Clause, U.S. Const., art.
-I, § 8, it is the Federal Government that has the right to regulate cannabis under the Controlled Substances Act and criminalize cannabis, even for medical purposes.
+I, §8, it is the Federal Government that has the right to regulate cannabis under the Controlled Substances Act and criminalize cannabis, even for medical purposes.
 Thus, even in states where the use of cannabis has been legalized, its use remains a violation of federal law.
 The Obama administration stated that it is not an efficient use of resources to direct federal law enforcement agencies to prosecute those lawfully abiding by state-designated laws allowing the use and distribution of medical and recreational cannabis.
 This policy remained largely unchanged under the Trump administration.
-During his campaign, President Biden stated at different points that he supports laws.
+During his campaign, President Biden stated at different points that he supports medical cannabis legalization, the modest rescheduling of cannabis under federal law, and allowing states to enact their own cannabis laws.
 However, there is no guarantee that federal policy and practice will not change regarding the low-priority enforcement of federal laws in states where cannabis has been legalized.